 It breathes, which is essential for straw bale homes.

-It is a natural product, and the mining of it is simple—it is easily accessible rock, no toxin, excessive resources consumed or inhumane processes involved.
+It is a natural product, and the mining of it is simple—it is easily accessible rock, and no toxins, excessive resources consumed or inhumane processes involved.

 If a lime coated building does get destroyed, it just goes back to its origin—rock; nothing toxic or harmful to nature.